abir10t/Python-Django/README.md

     class AccessRecord(models.Model):
-         name = models.ForeignKey(webpage)
+         name = models.ForeignKey(webpage,on_delete=models.CASCADE, )
          date = models.DateField()

          def __str__(self):
-             return str(self.date) # this is a date time object so it's need be cast to string. if we unsure somewhere we can use str for typecasting
+             return str(self.date) # this is a date time object so it's need be cast to string. if we unsure somewhere we can use str for typecasting.

 ##### now, initiate this entire process into the project folder :